Bachelor of Science in Elementary Education and Special Education

 • Middle or high school classrooms designated for students with exceptionalities

-You will typically need a minimum of a bachelor’s degree with an education or special education focus to become a special education teacher.
+You will typically need a minimum of a bachelor’s degree with a focus on education or inclusive education to become a teacher for students with exceptionalities.
 Along with a degree, you will also need to gain experience hours in the classroom.
-This may be included as part of your bachelor’s program and is required for certification.
+This may be included as part of your bachelor’s program and is required for certification or licensure.
 Lastly, you will need to review your specific state’s certification or licensure requirements needed to obtain licensure before you begin teaching.
-Requirements will vary by state and institution.
+Requirements will vary by state and institution, but all states require public school teachers to be licensed or certified.4

-According to the U.S. Bureau of Labor Statistics, special education teachers have a median annual wage of $61,820 as of May 2021.2 While the number of months may vary depending on the type of organization you’re working in, a special education teacher typically will work a 10-month school year and have a two-month vacation in the summer.3 This can be appealing for those looking to stray away from a traditional year-round work schedule.
+According to the U.S. Bureau of Labor Statistics, special education teachers have a median annual wage of $65,910 as of May 2023.1 While the number of months may vary depending on the type of organization you’re working for, an inclusive education teacher typically will work a 10-month school year and have a two-month vacation in the summer.5 This can be appealing for those looking to stray away from a traditional year-round work schedule.

-According to the U.S. Bureau of Labor Statistics, employment of special education teachers at the kindergarten and elementary school level across the U.S. is highest in West Virginia, Louisiana, New Jersey and Kentucky, while states including California, Indiana, Wisconsin, Alabama and Florida rank at the lowest levels of special education teacher employment.4
+According to the U.S. Bureau of Labor Statistics, employment of special education teachers at the kindergarten and elementary school level across the U.S. is highest in Texas, California, New York, Illinois and New Jersey, while states including New Mexico, Alabama, Wyoming, Idaho and Montana rank at the lowest levels of inclusive education teacher employment.6

 If seeking licensure or certification, applicants to the program are responsible for contacting their state department of education for licensure requirements and program approval.
 In addition, fingerprint and background clearance is required.

-The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Special Education Teachers as of May 2021, retrieved on July 6, 2023.
-Due to COVID-19, data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as special education teachers.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS) Special Education Teachers, as of May 2023, retrieved on June 5, 2024.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as special education teachers, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
-Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 Course List